open-risk/openRiskScore/README.md

 A python framework for risk scoring in both classic and federated/decentralized contexts

 ## Intro
-openRiskScore is a Python powered library to support the development of statistical risk scoring and rating models in both traditional and decentralized (federated) contexts.
-The library uses popular machine learning frameworks as algorithmic backends and focuses on supporting high quality risk model development and maintenance.
+openRiskScore is a Python powered library to support the development of both expert based and statistical [risk scoring](https://www.openriskmanual.org/wiki/Risk_Score) and risk rating models in both traditional and decentralized (federated) contexts.

+The library aims to wrap popular machine learning frameworks as algorithmic backends and focuses on supporting high quality risk model development and maintenance.

-Two major use cases for openRiskScore are credit risk scoring, and sustainability (ESG) scoring.
-It is envisaged that scoring activities can be either pursued by a standalone entity (operating on its own data) and in federation (independent entities sharing some data sets using federated learning principles, algorithms and tools).
+Two important use cases for openRiskScore are [credit risk scoring](https://www.openriskmanual.org/wiki/Category:Credit_Scoring_Models), and sustainability (ESG) ratings and scores.
+It is envisaged that scoring activities can be either pursued by a standalone entity (operating on its own data) or in federation (independent entities sharing some data sets using federated learning principles, algorithms and tools).

 ## Key Information
 * Author: [Open Risk](http://www.openriskmanagement.com)